neptune-ai/docs/docs/learn-about-neptune/nql.rst

 **Operator**

-It is one of the relational operators that let's you specify what you look for.
+It is one of the relational operators that lets you specify what you are looking for.
 See the :ref:`operators table <core-concepts_nql_operators_reference>` below for list of all operators.

 .. note::